redis-field-engineering/redis-connect-dist/examples/gemfire/demo/README.md

 ## More Complex Data Types

 This demo also includes an example of using more complex Java types within Gemfire.
-The `extlib` folder contains 2 jar files:
+The `extlib` folder contains two jar files:
 1. `gemfire-pojo-1.0.jar`
 2. `redis-connect-custom-stage-sample-*.jar`